 The Taylor Media Center's mission is to foster lifelong readers, critical thinkers, and skillful researchers.

-As the library continues to evolve, the Library Vision Committee is excited to announce four pillars to support our mission statement.
+As the library continues to evolve, the Library Vision Committee is excited to share the four pillars, which support our mission statement.
 Think, share, grow, and create are the “how” to the mission statement’s “why.”
 These words will guide us into the next phase of what our school community wants the library to become.

 Parents and students are invited to the library to share what they would like to see as the library transforms over the next couple of years.